 - Fire services are privately owned and maintained by the owner.
-Western Water is only responsible for maintaining the pipes up to the first isolation point at the water main.
+Greater Western Water is only responsible for maintaining the pipes up to the first isolation point at the water main.

 If your water meter is located behind a wall (for example, inside a garage or shop), different responsibilities may apply.
 More information is available in the below fact sheet.